tekomula/pager/README.md

 Although all ideas and proposals are definitely welcome I'll describe here a few key points where to start:

-* The core of the device is SimCom SIM7080G LTE-module which supports only NB-IoT and LTE-M network technologies.
-LTE-M will not be used since it does not give any value for this device.
+* The core of the device is SimCom SIM7020G LTE-module which supports only NB-IoT network technology.
 The selection is based on such cheap price, simplicity, low power consumption and very minimal need for external components.
 It also supports a large number of LTE-bands which is a big advantage comparing to similar NB-IoT modules in the current market.
 * The CPU will very probably be Atmel ATmega-series microcontroller.
 There are many reasons which are essential.
 Simplicity, cheap price, prevalence, easy programming, good development tools, a large number of experienced programmers, very small power consumption on small clock speed, small size and many, many others.
 * The screen should be clear and bright OLED-display because of readability in different circumstances and environments.
 Also power consumption is the key advantage.